novafacing/selene/README.md

 # Notes

 You'll notice that the embedded submodule is not moonscript master.
 Instead it is my own fork.
 All I have done is replace the C dependency `lpeg` with a drop-in replacement written in Lua, `lulpeg`.
 I'll update my moonscript repo from upstream periodically, but it isn't guaranteed to be constant.

+# Contributions and Bug Fixes

+Bug fixes and contributions are welcome!
+If you find any issues, just open an Issue and I'll take a look at it.
+I'm not going to formalize the process too much, because this is a tiny repo and I don't expect I'll add too much code to it.
+Any improvements are likewise appreciated!